Peginterferon Alfa-2b (peg-in-ter-FEER-on AL-fa-2b)

-- If you switch from using the vial (glass container) to using the prefilled syringe, double-check that you are giving yourself the correct amount of medicine.
+- If you switch from using the vial (glass container) to using the prefilled syringe, make sure that you are giving yourself the correct amount of medicine.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

 - Use a new needle and syringe each time you inject your medicine.